 - Bringing China, fully and peacefully, into the community of free trading nations; and

 - Expanding trade and commerce so that more and more poor people can be brought into the middle classes.

 But, first, we need to get over our “enemy fetish.”
-We don’t ned to fabricate enemies, we already have enough.
-We must swat the enemies we have … hard, and in an exemplary manner, and that means that we, Canada, must have adequate military forces to do our full and fair share of the swatting … lest we be “left out” of the strategic decision making.
+We don’t need to fabricate enemies, we already have enough.
+We must swat the enemies we have … hard, and in an exemplary manner, and that means that we, Canada, must have adequate military forces to do our full and fair share of the swatting … lest we are “left out” of the strategic decision making.